blacksails/mailspree-ui/README.md

 Read more about mailspree in its own repository:
 [mailspree](https://github.com/blacksails/mailspree)

+## Architecture

+Mailspree UI is a react application.
+It uses redux to provide a highly predictable state store.
+It has a small express webserver which serves the app.
+The express server will at some point also do initial server side rendering of the app, which means that the end user will have the initial app rendered faster.

 ## Installation

 The easiest way to run mailspree-ui is using docker.
 You can either grab the